 To enable this output, set the

 To use an object function, specify the

 Define simulation variables.
-Create System objects for the LDPC encoder, LDPC decoder, QPSK modulator, and QPSK demodulators.
+Create an LDPC encoder configuration object and System objects for the LDPC decoder, QPSK modulator, and QPSK demodulators.

 For each SNR setting and all frames, compute the error statistics for uncoded and LDPC-coded signals.

 for ii = 1:length(snr) ttlErr = 0; ttlErrUnc = 0; pskDemod.Variance = 1/10^(snr(ii)/10); % Set variance for counter = 1:numFrames data = logical(randi([0 1],32400,1)); % Transmit and receiver uncoded signal data mod_uncSig = pskMod(data); rx_uncSig = awgn(mod_uncSig,snr(ii),'measured'); demod_uncSig = pskuDemod(rx_uncSig); numErrUnc = biterr(data,demod_uncSig); ttlErrUnc = ttlErrUnc + numErrUnc; % Transmit and receive LDPC coded signal data encData = ldpcEncode(data,encoderCfg); modSig = pskMod(encData); rxSig = awgn(modSig,snr(ii),'measured'); demodSig = pskDemod(rxSig); rxBits = gpuldpcDecoder(demodSig); numErr = biterr(data,rxBits); ttlErr = ttlErr + numErr; end ttlBits = numFrames*length(rxBits); uncErrRate(ii) = ttlErrUnc/ttlBits; errRate(ii) = ttlErr/ttlBits; end

 Plot the error statistics for uncoded and LDPC-coded data.